-However, financial reasons also imply economical cost of living in Canada compared over the US, in some ways.
-Educational costs in Canada are also lower than in US.
-Food is however cheaper in America as compared over US, depending upon which state you live in America.
+However, financial reasons also imply the economic cost of living in Canada compared to the US, in some ways.
+Educational costs in Canada are also lower than in the US.
+Food is however cheaper in America as compared to the US, depending upon which state you live in America.
 Canada is also one of the wealthiest countries in the world.
 Hence, they also have a superb standard of living there.

 Degrees from American universities and Canadian universities are both recognized worldwide.
 In fact, American degrees have a greater value in some countries because the US is home to some of the topmost seats of learning such as Princeton University, Harvard University, MIT, University of Colorado, and others.

 At the same time, education in Canada is relatively cheaper than in the US.
 Furthermore, American colleges don’t allow foreign students to place several restrictions on students working during their first one or two years.
 In Canada, such limitations are not imposed.

 Both America and Canada compare well when it comes to lifestyles.
 However, the Canadian lifestyle can be said to be a bit more relaxed and stress-free compared to the same in America.
 Therefore, lots of Americans that prefer a stress-free life opt to move to Canada.
 Even those people who plan to move out at 18 from their parent’s house choose Canada over America due to lifestyle priority.